XRT Native APIs¶

 An ip object can only be opened in exclusive mode.
 That means at a time, only one thread/process can access IP at the same time.
 This is required for a safety reason because multiple threads/processes reading/writing to the AXI-Lite registers at the same time potentially leads to a race situation.

-Allocating buffers for the IP inputs/outputs
+Allocating buffers for the IP inputs/outputs¶

-Similar to XRT managed kernel xrt::bo objects are used to create buffers for IP ports.
+objects are used to create buffers for IP ports.
 However, the memory bank location must be specified explicitly by providing enumerated index of the memory bank.

-Below is a example of creating two buffers.
-Note the last argument of xrt::bo is the enumerated index of the memory bank as seen by the XRT (in this example index 8 corresponds to the host-memory bank).
-The bank index can be obtained by xbutil examine --report memory command.
+is the enumerated index of the memory bank as seen by the XRT (in this example index 8 corresponds to the host-memory bank).
+The bank index can be obtained by xbutil examine --report memory

 35 auto buf_in_a = xrt::bo(device, DATA_SIZE, xrt::bo::flags::host_only, 8);